Last updated: Jun 8, 2026, 1:08 PM

 Read the yellow banner at the top of the affected device's screen.
 The exact wording tells you which branch to follow.

-| Banner you see | What it means | Branch to follow |
+| Banner You See | What It Means | Branch to Follow |

 |---|---|---|

 | No internet connection.
-You can keep taking orders and payments, but this device needs to reconnect to be fully operational. | Most or all devices have lost internet.
+You can keep taking orders and payments, but this device needs to reconnect to be fully operational. | Most or all devices have lost Internet.
 The router or ISP is the most likely cause. | |

 | No network connection. | A single device or a small group of devices has lost connection to your local network.
-The router itself is most likely fine. | |
+The router itself is most likely fine. | "No Network Connection" — One Device or a Group of Devices Offline |

-| Toast service disruption. | Toast is experiencing an outage. | Check the Toast status page; do not restart equipment. |
+| Toast service disruption. | Toast is experiencing an outage. | Check the Toast Status Page; do not restart equipment. |

 | Oops, something happened when trying to contact Toast.
-Please try again. | Temporary connectivity issue. | Wait 30 seconds and retry; if it persists, follow "No internet connection". |
+Please try again. | Temporary connectivity issue. | Wait 30 seconds and retry; if it persists, follow "No Internet Connection" — Most or All Devices Offline. |

 This banner usually means the connection between your network and your ISP is broken, or the Toast router has lost signal.
 Work through these checks in order.